 4. Select your guest list

-Depending on the kind of celebration you have in mind, this may not be the time to invite all your colleagues from work.
+Depending on the kind of celebration you have in mind when you want to renew marriage vows, this may not be the time to invite all your colleagues from work.
 Remember, it is not a wedding but rather a renewal of the marriage vows.
 So if you are looking for an intimate reaffirmation of your relationship, probably close friends and family members would be the best ones to include on your special guest list.

 5. Find your outfits

-If you are one of the few lucky ones who can still fit into your original wedding outfits, then by all means enjoy them all over again!
+If you are one of the few lucky ones who can still fit into your original wedding outfits, then, by all means, enjoy them all over again and renew marriage vows!
 Or choose something else like a formal evening gown or a pretty cocktail dress, and maybe some flowers in your hair, or an elegant hat.
 You could certainly carry a bouquet of flowers and wear a corsage.
 For the groom, a suit or tuxedo and tie could be in order, with some smart cuff links and a single rose or carnation on your lapel.

 6. Plan how you will walk down the aisle

 Unlike on your wedding day, you are together already, so you would probably opt to walk down the aisle as a couple.
 If you have children, they may be the ones to joyfully escort you to the front where you will be renewing your vows to each other.
 Depending on the ages of your children, this can be a very profound and uplifting experience for them too, as they witness the love and devotion that their parents are publicly expressing for one another.